Putting Two Rabbits Together

 The Lonely Rabbit

-In fact, rabbits are so sociable that if they don't get the companionship they crave, they can develop illnesses through stress, starvation and injury - some owners report that they are convinced their rabbits die of a broken heart when their bonded partner dies before them.
-It's almost as if they just loose the will to live.
-(Us humans can be like that too.)
+In fact, rabbits are so sociable that if they don’t get the companionship they crave, they can develop illnesses through stress, starvation, and injury – some owners report that they are convinced their rabbits died of a broken heart when their bonded partner dies before them.
+It’s almost as if they just lose the will to live.
+Us humans can be like that too.